Error Resilient Space Partitioning: The Minimal Number of Colors Required for Error Resilience

-A similar method proves an analogous statement for colored tilings of the sphere $\mathbb{S}^d$: \begin{proposition} Let $T_1,T_2,\ldots,T_N$ be a colored tiling of $\mathbb{S}^d$ in which the tiles and all their non-empty intersections are disjoint unions of finitely many contractible sets.
+A similar method proves an analogous statement for colored tilings of the sphere $\mathbb{S}^d$ (i.e., the unit sphere in $\mathbb{R}^{d+1}$): \begin{proposition} Let $T_1,T_2,\ldots,T_N$ be a colored tiling of $\mathbb{S}^d$ with positive minimum distance between equi-colored tiles, in which the tiles and all their non-empty intersections are disjoint unions of finitely many closed contractible sets.
 Assume that each $T_i$ has an open neighborhood $U_i$ such that for any set of indices $I,$

 and the $U_i$'s and their non-empty intersections are disjoint unions of finitely many contractibles.
+Then the number of colors is at least $d+1$. \end{proposition}